zstumgoren/data-driven-news/how-to/create-a-static-website.md

         </body>
     </html>
   ```
 * Check the public URL of the page to verify the content is accessible.
+This can be found by going back to where you configured static website hosting and grabbing the `Endpoint` link.
 The URL should follow the below format:
     ```
     # Format
     http://<bucket-name>.s3-website.<region>.amazonaws.com/